The Importance of Category Labels

 I’ve stated many times before that the only way to grow, with some exceptions, is to innovate and create “must-haves” that define a new subcategory (or category) and then manage that subcategory so that it wins in the marketplace and so that your brand becomes an exemplar.
 When this happens, subcategory competition becomes the focus rather than brand competition, and this can be a foreign concept to most marketers.

 Subcategory/ Category Labels

 The “credit card” label, which describes cards sponsored by banks, was preceded by “charge cards” and “charge-a-plate” as the technology changed over some 30 years.
-Sometimes, early efforts to describe the category empathizes different aspects and becomes obsolete as the category evolves.
+Sometimes, early efforts to describe the category emphasize different aspects and become obsolete as the category evolves.

 Creating a label means that the brand has more control over the subcategory.
 A brand that aspires to be the category leader should make an effort to be the brand that introduces the dominant label, or identifies it early and becomes its exemplar.
 The goal is to infuse the category with the characteristics on which the brand is strong so that the brand can obtain exemplar status.
 Think of stories like Burton, who created the Snowboard label and proceeded to imbue it with characteristics that the Burton board excelled at.

 A late mover needs to conform to the label and demonstrate parity with respect to the defining characteristics of the category.
 The assumption is that the category, when defined by a dominant label, is unlikely to change in any brand idiosyncratic way.
 In overlaying my ideas onto the research stated in the article, I would make the following observations.